 There is no reason to choose one publisher for all subjects – unless that is what’s best for your family and that method seems to be working for you.
 In many cases, publishers excel in a certain niche subject.
 For instance, you may find that one publisher does a fantastic job at science and history but that same publisher isn’t the greatest when it comes to math or language arts.
 And by “greatest” we mean in terms of what works for your family.
 It may be time to select different publishers for different subjects.
 In many families, it works well to group all children together for science and history (as well as some electives) and to separate them for language arts and math.
 If what you’re doing isn’t working, try mixing it up to suit your family’s needs.

 This option is listed last because it’s the most costly and is the one that requires the most change.
 That doesn’t mean it’s not an option; it just means it’s not the first suggestion we have for the reasons given.
-With the winter months approaching, you might wonder if it’s too late to totally change your homeschool curriculum.
+Since it’s already mid-year you might wonder if it’s too late to totally change your homeschool curriculum.
 The answer?
 No – it’s not too late.
 If the thought of losing all the money you spent on your curriculum makes you cringe, consider reselling it to recoup some of the money you spent.
 Whether you’re selling it online or in person at a garage sale, you should be able to get back at least a portion of what you’ve spent.

 Do you feel like you need a change already?
-If so, consider tweaking, mixing, or switching curriculum providers completely.
-It’s not too late (it never really is…) and doing so may be just the antidote for your family!
-Have you changed curriculum a few months after school started?
-If so, comment below and tell us about it!
-Share your tips for making the smoothest transition possible – we’d love to hear from you!
+If so, consider tweaking, mixing, or switching curriculum completely.
+It’s not too late (it never really is…) and doing so may just be the fix your homeschool needed!